 The people involved with this ADD/ADHD Support Group are parents, families, co-workers and special individuals sharing and learning about the joys, frustrations, opportunities, and challenges of ADD/ADHD.
 Together we help each other with understanding and words of support.

 The ADD/ADHD Support Group of the Midlands hosts virtual Zoom and in-person meetings.
-These meeting are on Mondays (currently bi-weekly).
-The schedule for the upcoming meetings is listed below (EST/EDT):
+These meeting are on the first Monday of the month.
+The pending schedule for the upcoming meetings is listed below (EST/EDT):